 That being said, Canada did claim Olympic gold this summer, which could throw some of their squad into the equation, particularly Paris Saint-Germain's Ashley Lawrence, while Arsenal and Netherlands striker Vivianne Miedema was the top scorer at those Games.

 Miedema also became the all-time leading scorer in the Women's Super League during 2021, with her tally currently standing at 64, six more than nearest rival Ellen White in 54 fewer games.

 It is not just the best men's and women's player awards that are up grabs, as the Kopa Trophy for best player under the age of 21 and the Yashin Trophy for best goalkeeper will also be announced.

-This will be the fifth time the Kopa Trophy has been awarded, with France and Paris Saint-Germain forward Kylian Mbappe becoming the first winner in 2018, while Dutch defender Matthijs de Ligt triumphed 12 months later, while Spain have also been strong in this section too, with Pedri and Gavi claiming the 2021 and 2022 prizes.
+This will be the third time the Kopa Trophy has been awarded, with France and Paris Saint-Germain forward Kylian Mbappe becoming the first winner in 2018, while Dutch defender Matthijs de Ligt triumphed 12 months later.

 Both those players are now too old to be nominated, but some of the leading names on the 10-man shortlist include English trio Bukayo Saka, Mason Greenwood and Jude Bellingham, as well as Barcelona and Spain star Pedri and Dutch sensation Ryan Gravenberch.

 Donnarumma seems the obvious candidate to win the Yashin Trophy following his summer exploits with Italy, with the award set to be handed out for just the second time after Liverpool goalkeeper Alisson became the inaugural winner in 2019.